mflx/academic-kickstart/content/authors/admin/_index.md

   url: "https://makeproduct.work"

 # Short bio (displayed in user profile at end of posts)
-bio: Digital Product Leader in Startups for over a decade.
-Now Coaching, Training and Consulting for Product Management and Innovation.
+bio: Building digital Products in Startups for over a decade.
+Currently coaching and consulting in Product Management, digital innovation and Organisational Development.

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons